apache/mesos/docs/upgrades.md

 This document serves as a guide for users who wish to upgrade an existing mesos cluster.
 Some versions require particular upgrade techniques when upgrading a running cluster.
 Some upgrades will have incompatible changes.

+## Upgrading from 0.22.x to 0.23.x

+**NOTE** In order to enable decorator modules to remove metadata (environment variables or labels), we changed the meaning of the return value for decorator hooks in Mesos 0.23.0.
+Please refer to the modules documentation for more details.

 ## Upgrading from 0.21.x to 0.22.x

 **NOTE** Slave checkpoint flag has been removed as it will be enabled for all